web3-authn/tatchi/sdk/src/core/WalletIframe/client/README-onevent-hooks.md

 - For each request, the client registers an `onProgress` handler created via `wrapOnEvent(onEvent, isXxxSSEEvent)`.
 - When a `PROGRESS` message arrives, the client:
   - correlates by `requestId`
-  - routes through a small `ProgressBus`
+  - routes through a small `OnEventsProgressBus`
   - invokes the stored `onProgress`, which safely narrows and forwards to your `onEvent`.

 4) Completion